stephomi/nomadsculpt.com/manual/docs/scene.md

 # Scene

----
+This menu lets you manage objects, lights, cameras and repeaters in Nomad.
+It displays the scene hierarchy as a tree-view, allowing you to modify many aspects of your objects.
+It also lets you create new objects, as well as combine and split objects in various ways.

 ![](./images/scene_menu_summary.png)

-This menu lets you manage objects in Nomad.
-It displays the scene hierarchy as a tree-view, allowing you to modify many aspects of your objects.

 ## Shortcut bar
 | Action       | Icon                                   | Description  |